kblocksio/kblocks/README.md

-# kcompose
+# kblocks

-kcompose is a framework for creating custom Kubernetes resources that turn the Kubernetes jungle into a park.
+kblocks is a tool for packaging Helm charts and IaC modules as native high-level Kubernetes objects.

 ## Installation